bejoyjose1993/Intercom-CodingTest/README.md

 * The GPS coordinates for our Dublin office are 53.339428, -6.257664.
 * You can find the Customer list here .

-# Pre-requisite
+# Prerequisite
 The project requires the following in order to run the project
 * java version 1.8 and higher(Ref for installation :https://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html)

 * Apache Maven 3.6.3 and higher (Ref for installation :https://maven.apache.org/install.html)

 # Application Features
-* Calculating gegographical distance and finding the customer nearby the Intercom office Using Great Circle Distance Formula (https://en.wikipedia.org/wiki/Great-circle_distance).
+* Calculating geographic distance and finding the customer nearby the Intercom office Using Great Circle Distance Formula (https://en.wikipedia.org/wiki/Great-circle_distance).
 * Generating invitation list in an output text file.